PetruLazar/Ocelot_plusplus/README.md

 Better system for biomes, so that custom generators can have custom biomes

 Split logging into log.txt (normal log) and debug.txt (for protocol/runtime warnings and error)

-finish message.h : statistics::custom and create header/source files for it

-class for Identifier?

-code for working with UUID

-code for working with Entity metadata

-command processing system

 code related to the following packets (either implement the packet itself or code to ease the use of the packet or other infrastructure):